Look - Keyboard-First Launcher#

 iex "& { $(irm https://raw.githubusercontent.com/kunkka19xx/look/main/scripts/windows/install-look.ps1) }"

-SmartScreen may warn on first run — click "More info → Run anyway".
-The launcher's global hotkey (Alt+Space) is configurable in Settings → Appearance.
+SmartScreen may warn on first run - click "More info → Run anyway".
+The launcher's global hotkey is Alt+Space (not user-configurable yet; if it conflicts with another app, remap that app instead).

 First Launch#